alakaganaguathoork/uni-test-task/README.md

 This is a test task project for Spam2000 app infrastucture setup.
 It aim is to test skills of a newcommer in DevOps field.

-The `main.sh` will install few required packages (based on OS: Linux/potentially, MacOS - I didn't have a device available to test, but required package/s installation has conditional logic for `os` and `arch` in [./scripts/general.sh](./scripts/general.sh)), tools and run services as ArgoCD applications.
+The `main.sh` will install/clean up few required packages (based on OS: Linux and MacOS.

+>MacOS - potentially: I didn't have a change to test, but required package/s installation has conditional logic for `os` and `arch` in [./scripts/general.sh](./scripts/general.sh)), tools and run services as ArgoCD applications

 ## Condiderations

 :warning: **Warning**: This scripts uses `sudo`:

-* to install required package/s and tools if they are not presented in a system;
+* to install/clean up required package/s and tools if they are not presented in a system;
-* to append hosts in `etc/hosts` file in order to access services via domain names locally.
+* to append/remove hosts in `etc/hosts` file in order to access services via domain names locally.

-(minikube ran on docker driver in rootless, so no `sudo` is required for that)
+* minikube was ran on docker driver in rootless mode

-:warning: **Warning**: `~/.kube/config` file won't be deleted on cluster deletion (it's commented at [./scripts/resolve_tools.sh:166](./scripts/resolve_tools.sh#L166))
+:warning: **Warning**: `~/.kube/config` file won't be deleted on cluster deletion to not mess up your existing config (it's commented at [./scripts/resolve_tools.sh:166](./scripts/resolve_tools.sh#L166))

-:warning: **Warning**: Installed tools won't be deleted on cluster deletion (it's commented in [main.sh:104](./main.sh#L104))
+:warning: **Warning**: Installed tools won't be deleted on cluster deletion in order to not mess up your env (it's commented in [main.sh:104](./main.sh#L104))

 ## Prerequisites